USCCACS/RXMD/README.md

 FC = mpif90
 ```

 Now we have the compiler setting done!
-Next step is to generate initial MD configuration and **rxmd** executable.
-From the working directory, type the command below to generate an initial configuration and place the input file **rxff.bin** in **DAT/** directory.
+Next step is to generate initial MD configuration and the **rxmd** executable.
+From the working directory type the make command below, which compiles the standalone application **geninit** to read a geometry file (init.xyz by default) in the directory, replicate it to cover the entire initial MD geometry (rxff.bin), and place it in **DAT/** directory.

 ```
 rxmd $ make -C init/
 ```

-Then type the command below to compile the rxmd executable.
+Then type the command below to compile the **rxmd** executable.

 ```
 rxmd $ make -C src/